spaghetti-cod3r/devops/app_python/PYTHON.md

 2. **HTML Integration:**
    - Followed semantic HTML practices in `index.html` for accessibility and clarity.
    - Used CSS for responsive and visually appealing UI design.

+---

+# Unit Testing

+In this project, unit tests are written to ensure functionality and robustness.
+Each test follows key best practices, such as:

+1. **Clear Naming:**
+Test names describe the method, scenario, and expected behavior.

+2. **AAA Pattern:**
+Tests follow the Arrange, Act, Assert structure for readability and clarity.

+3. **Mocking:**
+External dependencies like APIs are mocked using the ```mocker``` library.

+4. **Single Responsibility:**
+Each test focuses on one specific behavior or concern.

+5. **Helper Methods:**
+Repetitive setup code is centralized using fixtures.